arsuk/ip-mdb-client-demo/readme.txt

 =============
 The servlet creates one or more payment messages.
 The XML is read from the pacs.008.xml template.
 It adjusts dates, the message IDs and transacionIDs with unique values.
 The transaction can be provided as a paramter along with the number of messages wanted (the count) and the TPS rate at which they should be submitted.
-The servlet also has a paremeter for selecting alternative template files so you can test with different data values.
+The request queue name and BICs can also be adjusted by the servlet.
+The servlet has a parameter for selecting alternative template files so you can test with different data values for items that the servlet has no parameters.

 IPStatsServlet
 ==============